Iron-Ham/swift-commit-gen/Plan.md

 ----------------------------
 - Validate prompt augmentation so each regeneration carries forward only the necessary context.
 - Track how much summary data we resend to the model and prune redundant payloads to stay within small context windows.
-- Surface prompt-budget diagnostics so we can tune heuristics with real usage data.
 - Surface prompt-budget diagnostics so we can tune heuristics with real usage data (include token estimates + warnings).
+- Capture insights from TN3193: treat 4,096 tokens as the working ceiling, plan for multi-session strategies, and log when heuristics get close so we can react before `exceededContextWindowSize` fires.
+- Document how to validate token budgets using the Foundation Models Instruments profile run; bake those steps into our manual verification checklist.
 - Prepare heuristics to merge user-supplied annotations with existing prompts without duplicating repo metadata.

 Phase 1: Project Foundations ✅